 THE BERNE CONVENTION FOR EVERYONE

-Let’s start with something that both countries have in common.
+First, let’s start with something that both countries have in common.
 They are both parties to the Berne Convention which is an international document governing the copyright law (read more here).
 According to this convention, the copyright for photos shall be respected equally by all of the member countries.
 Every photo copyright infringement shall be treated as the convention’s violation.

-There might be different terminology used, depending on the Copyright Act, but still, both countries grant protection on original works in comparable categories.
+Even though there might be different terminology used, depending on the Copyright Act, but still, both countries grant protection on original works in comparable categories.

 TO REGISTER OR NOT TO REGISTER?
+US vs. Canada – Differences in Copyright Law

-Neither in the United States nor Canada is the registration of copyrights obligatory, although it has certain benefits in case of image theft.
+Neither in the United States nor Canada is the registration of copyrights obligatory.
+Although it has certain benefits in case of image theft.
 And here the first important difference between the US and Canadian copyright law pops up.
 If you want to chase those who stole your pictures, in the States you need to register your pictures while in Canada it is not required.

 YEARS & YEARS